 - USB 3.2 Gen 2x2, which is actually "proper" USB 3.2,” with up to 20Gbps.

-Yes, we're not making this up, so expect to see USB 3.2 a lot this year.
+Yes, we're not making this up, so expect to see USB 3.2 a lot over the coming months.

 2019 - USB 3.2 will be introduced to products on shelves, while USB 4.0 was announced.

 The Thunderbolt confusion

-Firstly, not all devices have it and unless you've got the spec sheet in front of you, it's not really clear what devices do and don't support it.
+Firstly, not all devices have Thunderbolt and unless you've got the spec sheet in front of you, it's not really clear what devices do and don't support it.
 That's because the USB-C port can be a Thunderbolt port, but it can also be a standard USB 3.x port or - now - USB 4 port.

 Secondly, the same devices can have ports that are Thunderbolt compatible and some ports that aren't Thunderbolt compatible - even though they look the same.
 So...

-Intel has announced that it has essentially contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.
+So to make things simpler Intel announced that it has contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.

-That means that Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.
-The USB 4 specification is soon to be released.
+That means Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.

 Device makers will be able to make Thunderbolt devices without paying royalties to Intel, which should make adoption easy.